• Free shipping on all orders

 1. Attention

-If you just walked into the bathroom or a bedroom and shut the door behind you, then your cat may start pawing underneath the door you just closed.
+If you just walk into the bathroom or a bedroom and shut the door behind you, then your cat may start pawing underneath the door you just closed.
 Your cat may want your attention if they do this.
 They might be a little bit bummed that they’re closed on the other side of the door while you go about your day.

 If your cat does this, they may simply want you to open the door or pay attention to them for a little bit before you continue with whatever you are already doing.